Snowden International School

 40% quiz average

 at least 2-4 quizzes are given within a term/quarter.
-Quizzes may be given at the end of each lesson and may be retaken after school before the end of the term.
+Quizzes may be given at the end of each lesson and maybe retaken after school before the end of the term.
 Sometimes a project will replace a quiz or test, and the project will be assessed by rubrics.

 35% every worksheet/assignment, which varies in numbers for the different level of classes. worksheets are students’ obligations that they must do.
-Failing to hand in a complete worksheet in 5 days will result in grade reduction.
+Failing to hand in a completed worksheet in 5 days will result in a grade reduction.
 Worksheets/assignments may be completed in class or at home according to the teacher’s instructions.
 Incomplete worksheet/assignment receives no credits.
 Every assignment will be corrected and returned to students in a timely manner.
 Neat handwriting of Chinese characters is required for all students.

 25% class participation